-- 1) There will be no Off Sides Calls in Tots, Mites and Peewees. - 2) There will be no Penalty Kicks in Tots and Mites - 3) If a throw-in is done incorrectly: - In the Tots/Mites division the coach will instruct the player on the throw in until it is done correctly. - In the Peewee division referees will allow the player 1 additional try to properly execute the throw-in. - In the Atoms.
+- 1) There will be no Offsides Calls in Tots, Mites and Peewees. - 2) There will be no Penalty Kicks in Tots and Mites. - 3) There will be no pass back rule to the keeper in Mites. - 4) If a throw-in is done incorrectly:

+In the Tots/Mites division the coach will instruct the player on the throw in until it is done correctly.

+In the Peewee division referees will allow the player 1 additional try to properly execute the throw-in.

+In the Atoms.
 Bantams and Midget divisions, the ball is immediately awarded to the opposing team for a throw-in.